SoftwareAG/c8y-docs/content/apama/actions-bundle/utility-functions.md

 ### Access fragments

-You can access fragments via the params dictionary of most events.
-AnyExtractor object can be constructed to help you extract data from any objects containing multiple sub-fragments and access:
+You can access fragments via the `params` dictionary of most events.
+The `AnyExtractor` object can be constructed to help you extract data from any objects containing multiple sub-fragments and access:

 * action getInteger(string path) returns integer